WMD-group/PyTASER/paper/paper.md

 ## Differential absorption

-Beyond TAS, we have also included a function to calculate a direct differential absorption spectrum, i.e.
+Beyond TAS, we have also included a function to calculate a direct differential absorption spectrum, i.e., the difference between the ground state optical absorption spectra of two systems, that can be calculated using \autoref{eq:da}.

 \begin{equation}
 \label{eq:da}